 NoLita & SoHo

-Street art & murals
+Bonus: NYC street art & murals

 New York City is one of the best cities for street art.
 When you hang out in the right neighbourhoods, it seems that every corner you turn has some weird and wonderful art plastered all over the walls.
 Here are a few of my faves:

-East Village has the First Street Garden (1st Street between 1st and 2nd Ave) which has been updated this summer with art lining the walls along the north side.
+East Village has the First Street Garden (1st Street between 1st and 2nd Ave) which has been updated with art lining the walls along the north side.
 If you head up to Avenue C & 6th Street, you can also see the huge Alphabet City mural curving around the building on the corner.

 Bushwick has become somewhat of a tourism hot spot for street art with The Bushwick Collective project being one of the most well known area for murals in NYC.
 To find The Bushwick Collective, get off the L train at Jefferson St Station and walk 5 minutes north to Randolph St.